Christophe-pere/Christophe-pere.github.io/_pages/cv.md

 Work experience
 ======
-* <p style="color:#F87217">Summer 2015: Research Assistant</p>
+* <p style="color:#F87217">2019/09 - now: Chief Data Scientist / Research Scientist</p>
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * La Capitale, Montreal, QC, Canada
+  * Leading research in NLP and Representation learning.

+* <p style="color:#F87217">2019/03 - 2019/09: Independent Researcher</p>
+  * Self, Ennery, France
+  * Research aim in the field of NLP using insurance data in order to predict vehicle losses.
+Exploration of different machine learning methods and deep learning methods.

 * <p style="color:#F87217">2018/08 - 2019/03: Lead Data Scientist / Research Scientist</p>
+  * VEDECOM, Versailles, France
-  * Github University
+  * Projects:
-  * Duties included: Merging pull requests
+    * Exploit sensor data radar, lidar, video MOOVE Project to extract parameters for the autonomous vehicle Modulization of car’s behavior with deep learning algorithms to reproduce the trajectory and curvature pathway.
+Events and scenarios detections with machine learning algorithms ( ANN, Random Forest...) with Matlab and Python.
+Data Fusion and decision making with Bayesian Network.
+    * Technical Lead in a European project.
+Orientation and technical choices in the global strategy of the project.
-  * Supervisor: Professor Hub
+  * Management:
+      * Management of a team composed of one data scientist, five engineers, one statistician, two technicians, and one Ph.D. student.
+Implementation of an agile methodology and a technical environment.

 * <p style="color:#F87217">2017/07 - 2018/08: Lead Data Scientist</p>
-  * Autobiz, Sa
+  * Autobiz Sa, Suresnes, France
   * <i>Projects</i>:
     * Realization of statistical and predictive studies on car data, implementation of classification and regression algorithms for time series data establishment of a new database using AWS technologies implementation of treatment pipelines and data cleaning.
   * <i>Management</i>:
     * Recruitment and management of a team composed of two data scientists and two data analysts.
 Project management and monitoring.

 * <p style="color:#F87217">2017/03 - 2017/07: Data Scientist</p>
-  * Autobiz, SA
+  * Autobiz SA, Suresnes, France
   * Main mission: Exploration work carried out on automobile sales data.
 Information extraction and modeling via machine learning.

 * <p style="color:#F87217">2013/09 - 2016/10: Ph.D Student</p>
-  * Lagrange and Meudon Laboratories
+  * Lagrange and Meudon Laboratories, Nice and Meudon, France
   * Subject: [Study of the atmosphere of Venus with a refraction model when passing across the Sun the June, 5-6 2012](https://tel.archives-ouvertes.fr/tel-01477867)
   * Study of the atmosphere of Venus during the transit of 2012 thanks to the phenomenon of light refraction.
 The atmosphere deflects the light rays and creates a light arc called "aureole".
 This information was extracted from the images and then modeled to find the atmospheric composition and temperatures during this phenomenon.
 These results allowed the validation of the measurements made by the Venus Express probe in orbit at that time.
 The simulations were carried out in the python/C/C++ languages and also in parallel computing.